developer-zebra/developer-zebra-site/src/ekd/1-9/guide/usage/index.md

  * <u>No more than one target device connected</u>
  * [Android Debug Bridge (adb)](https://developer.android.com/studio/command-line/adb) installed and operable
 * **Target device**:
- * Enterprise Keyboard 3.6 (or higher) installed and enabled as default input source
+ * Enterprise Keyboard 3.9 (or later) installed and enabled as default input source
  * Connected to host via USB

 1. **Press the "Deploy" button** (see below) to push the current layout to the USB-connected device.